-To apply for PMB, you contact your medical aid and ask for the necessary documentation that needs to be completed by both you and your healthcare practitioner, in case of prosthetic treatment, your Prosthetist.
+To apply for PMB, contact your medical aid and ask for the necessary documentation that needs to be completed by both you, your healthcare practitioner and, in case of prosthetic treatment, your prosthetist.
 The medical aid will then provide you with feedback within 60 days.

-In special circumstances, Medical Aids would consider contribution outside of their official benefit level.
-With a detailed motivation and supporting arguments, the Exgracia committee of the Medical Aid can decide to increase the benefit contribution on compassionate terms.
+In special circumstances, medical aids consider contribution outside of their official benefit level.
+With a detailed motivation and supporting arguments, the Ex Gratia committee of the Medical Aid can decide to increase the benefit contribution on compassionate terms.
 This is often a "once off" contribution.

-For example; a child is born with a congenital abnormality were part of a limb is missing.
-The prosthetic treatment and rehabilitation costs exceed the official prosthetic benefit level, but the exgracia committee may on compassionate terms decide to pay the balance between the benefit and the total prosthetic rehabilitation costs.
+A good example is a child born with a congenital abnormality where part of a limb is missing.
+The prosthetic treatment and rehabilitation costs exceed the official prosthetic benefit level, but the ex gratia committee may on compassionate terms decide to pay the balance between the benefit and the total prosthetic rehabilitation costs.
 The medical aid has no legal requirement to grant an ex-gratia payment.

-The Road Accident Fund provides compulsory cover to all user of South African Roads.
-The RAF reimburse road accident victims who were seriously injured and as a resultincurred medical costs, loss of employment or income and often required long term medical treatment, which of course also have financial implications.
+The Road Accident Fund provides compulsory cover to all users of South African roads.
+The RAF reimburse road accident victims who are seriously injured and as a result incurred medical costs, loss of employment or income and often require long-term medical treatment, which of course also has financial implications.

 It is generally beneficial to get a competent and experienced attorney firm to facilitate your claim against the Road Accident Fund.
 These firms can help you to get all the necessary forms, documentation and medical expert reports that would be needed to process your claim.
-In most cases, experience have shown that individuals who are represented by an attorney get better compensation as compared to direct claims handling and settlement by the Road Accident Fund itself.
+In most cases, experience has shown that individuals who are represented by an attorney get better compensation as compared to direct claims handled and settled by the Road Accident Fund itself.

 - The financial reimbursement for general damages would be for loss of income incurred since the accident, past medical expenses related to the accident, loss of income for the future (if the individual cannot work again) and also for pain and suffering as a result of the injuries sustained.